SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/final.md

 ## <p align="center"><b>Dynamic Programming</b></p>

-- Dynamic programming is all about solving a sub-problem once and remembering its result and reuse when they appears again.
+1. Dynamic programming is all about solving a sub-problem once and remembering its result and reuse when they appears again.

-- Dynamic programming works on **principle of optimality**.
+2. Dynamic programming works on **principle of optimality**.
 So, minimization or maximization problems can be solved using DP.

-- Dynamic programming solves problem by taking **sequence of decisions**.
+3. Dynamic programming solves problem by taking **sequence of decisions**.
 More simply it means, you've to try out all possible solutions and pick up the best solution.

+Two methods of DP:
+1. Top-down approach: Recursion + Memoization
+2. Bottom-up approach: Tabulation

 &nbsp;